NodeBE4/opinion/_posts/2021-07-05-nathanlawkc.md

 title: 'Twitter @Nathan Law 羅冠聰: 2021-07-05~2021-07-11'
 ---

 Youngest lawmaker of #HongKong.
-Activist.
-Exiled in London.
-Author of Freedom.
-Co
+Exiled activist.
+Author of Freedom(https://t.co/ZofuhrdkPs) Documentary: https://t.co/Bv8QXOwd4z #TIME100

 * This will become a table of contents (this text will be scrapped).
 {:toc}